nestor-custodio/env_parser/README.md

 Additional features/options coming in the future:

-- A `validator` option that lets you pass in a validator lambda/block for things more complex than what a simple `from_set` can enforce.
 - A means to register validation blocks as new "as" types.
 This will allow for custom "as" types like `:url`, `:email`, etc.
 - ... ?